ra024940/Pair_trading_Cointegration/README.md

 The idea behind this procedure is to get the regression error term (ε) for each T and this time-series could be assumed to be Stationary.
 To test this Null Hypothesis, it was  performed the augmented Dickey-Fuller test (ADF), and considered as a candidate for trading those pairs that had a test statistic greater than the 5% critical value for multiple periods considered in the regression, as stated above we performe multiple regressions with different data collection sizes to achieve greater confidence ( Last 100, 120, ..., N daily closes), later the number os historical periodos cointegrated was used as a feature of the model.

-In the image below it is possible to see an example of the plotted Z-Score of the Error term from a pair of cointegrated Stocks; rigourously, the error term time-series from the regression of the Stocks is cointegrated, but in order to simplify, we will refer as a cointegrated pair of Stocks;
+In the image below (IMAGE 01) it is possible to see an example of the plotted Z-Score of the Error term from a pair of cointegrated Stocks; rigourously, the error term time-series from the regression of the Stocks is cointegrated, but in order to simplify, we will refer as a cointegrated pair of Stocks;

 <br />
 <p align="center">
   <a href="https://github.com/ra024940/Pair_trading_Cointegration/Error-coint.png">
     <img src="Error-coint.png" alt="Logo" width="1152" height="276">
   </a>

+The main idea implemented in this project was to constantly monitor the pairs and trade them whenever the Z-Score of a cointegrated pair of stocks went further than 2 standard deviation, looking at the IMAGE 01, you can see that the latest point recorded was between +1 and +2 standard deviations, so it could not be traded at that moment.
+When the Z-Score (for a given A/B pair) value gets smaller than zero, that implies that security A is undervalued in terms of security B, in which case we short-sell security B and purchase security A. If the Z-Score is larger than zero, we short-sell security A and purchase security B.

 <!-- Approach -->
 ### Project Approach and Definition